LBiddiscombe/biddiscombe/src/_content/biddiscombe-devlog.md

 I'm an experienced (old 👴) dev who's worked in a few languages, on a variety of platforms over the course of about 40 years 😢.

-What I've enjoyed the most is my time on web technologies (IE4 on WindowsCE anyone?), it just clicked with me...
+What I've enjoyed the most is my time on web technologies (IE4 on Windows CE anyone?), it just clicked with me...

 > Web development is like a digital playground where I can unleash my creativity, build interactive experiences, and make pixels dance to the beat of my code.
 It's like finding the perfect rhythm in a symphony of HTML, CSS, and JavaScript that just resonates with my soul. - ChatGPT, July 2023

 ...or something like that, just without the pixel perfect-ness.
 So that'll be the focus for this site.
 It's time to scoop it all up and share it in one place.

-There might end up being things in
+There might be some things in
 - Vanilla JavaScript, HTML and CSS
 - Frameworks - RiotJS, React, Svelte, SvelteKit
 - Game Engines - Phaser, Construct 2 & 3, KontraJS, LittleJS